Maximizing Your Returns: 6 Expert Tips for Tax Reclaim in Australia

 Backpackers on 416 and 426 Visas are generally considered non-residents for tax purposes and are required to pay 15% tax on their earnings at first.
 However, factors such as how long you've been in the country and your behaviour, while you're in Australia, can influence whether you'll be seen as a resident in the future.

-For example, if you come on a backpacker Visa from one of these eight countries (Chile, Finland, Germany, Israel, Japan, Norway, Turkey, or the United Kingdom) and you are staying in Australia for longer than six months, live in the same place and establish ties with the local community, then you'll be considered an Australian resident for tax purposes.
+For example, if you come on a backpacker Visa from one of these eight countries (Chile, Finland, Germany, Israel, Japan, Norway, Turkey, or the United Kingdom) and you are staying in Australia for longer than six months, live in the same place and establish ties with the local community, then you'll be considered a resident for Australian tax return purposes.
 This means that you may be able to claim the majority of tax withheld at source by your Australian employers after the end of the financial year (June 30).

 If you’re having trouble determining your tax residency status, it can be a good idea to engage the services of a tax agent like Taxback.